How to Extend Tire Life: Maximize Your Tires’ Mileage.

 – Handling and Safety:

-Maintaining the recommended tire pressure levels makes your vehicle more stable and enhances its handling.
+Maintaining the recommended tire pressure levels makes your car more stable and improves its handling.
+Properly inflated tires provide better traction, especially in bad weather conditions

 *Remember, that the air can “escape” through the rubber over time, so regular checks, ideally monthly, with adjustments for seasonal temperature variations, contribute significantly to preserving your tires.

-2. Rotation Techniques
+2. Rotation Techniques.

-Let’s check on some of those techniques:
+Let’s check some of these techniques:

 1. Front to Back, Back to Front